notmuch/notmuch/doc/man1/notmuch-config.rst

     Default: For compatibility with older configurations, the value of database.path is used if **database.mail\_root** is unset.

+**database.backup_dir**
+    Directory to store tag dumps when upgrading database.

+    History: this configuration value was introduced in notmuch 0.32.

+    Default: A sibling directory of the Xapian database called `backups`.

 **database.hook_dir**

     Directory containing hooks run by notmuch commands.
 See